TeiHek/CMPM147-P1/README.md

 Artist statement: I wanted to make something inspired by all the different pitches of various forms of entertainment I've gotten from my friends.
 I swear, it's not that it's not interesting, I just haven't had time to check it out! <br/>
--More specifically about the my goals, I think that I have achieved my goal of creating a random text generator with varying degrees of complexity.
+- More specifically about the my goals, I think that I have achieved my goal of creating a random text generator with varying degrees of complexity.

-#### p1-text-generation-starter
+### p1-text-generation-starter
 Credit: Adam Smith, Asiiah Song